-Glucose circulating in the blood requires the hormone insulin to enter cells to be converted in to energy.
-Insulin is made in the pancreas.
-It is released in to the bloodstream in response to the presence of glucose in the blood.
+Glucose circulating in the blood requires the hormone insulin to enter cells to be converted into energy.
+Insulin is made in the pancreas and is released into the bloodstream in response to the presence of glucose in the blood.
 Think of insulin as a key.
 When insulin reaches a cell, it attaches to the cell wall.
 This signals the cell to create an opening that allows glucose to enter the cell.

 - HbA1C: The HbA1C above 6.5% indicates diabetes.
-The test is performed in the laboratory using a method that is NGSP certified and standardized to the Diabetes Control and Complications Trial (DCCT).
+Its test is performed in the laboratory using a method that is NGSP certified and standardized to the Diabetes Control and Complications Trial (DCCT).

 - Fasting Plasma Glucose: Fasting is when no calories are consumed for at least 8 hours.
 Fasting Plasma Glucose levels should be greater than 126 mg/dl to indicate diabetes.

-- OGTT: Oral Glucose Tolerance Test above 200 mg/dl.
+- OGTT: Oral Glucose Tolerance Test above 200 mg/dl indicates diabetes.
 The test is done using oral glucose load of 75grams dissolved in water.

 Diabetes can be treated and managed.
-It can be prevented if one is aware of the causative factors like diet, stress and genetics.
-Moreover, preventive health check can help diagnose early symptoms and pre-diabetes.
-This can help get you in track soon.
+It can be prevented if one is aware of the causative factors like diet, stress, and genetics.
+Moreover, preventive health checks can help diagnose early symptoms and pre-diabetes.

 - BMI is above 23

-- Waist to Hip Ratio is above 90 cm in men & 85 cm in women
+- the Waist to Hip Ratio is above 90 cm in men & 85 cm in women

-What you eat is what you sow!
-A diet rich in carbohydrates and fat is not suggested for adults with sedentary lifestyle.
+A diet rich in carbohydrates and fat is not suggested for adults with a sedentary lifestyle.
 It is best that after the age of 25 years, one is conscious of their meals.

-Physical activity is essential to keep metabolism up, insulin resistance lowered.
-A good workout plan obviously helps burn calories.
-Extra build up of fat is prevented.
-A good muscle tone along allows good metabolism.
-Moreover, exercises helps activate insulin receptors in cells that allow steady flow of glucose inside the cells with insulin.
-Keep exercising and stay fit is the endocrinologist’s advice to prevent diabetes.
+A good workout plan obviously helps burn calories and prevent the extra build-up of fat.
+A good muscle tone allows good metabolism.
+Moreover, exercises help activate insulin receptors in cells that allow a steady flow of glucose inside the cells with insulin.
+Exercising every day is the endocrinologist’s advice to prevent diabetes.

-45 minutes of cardio activity which can be brisk walking, jogging, cycling or swimming are recommended workouts.
-Recreational sports like playing tennis or cricket are some of the fun activities to do and engaging in exercise.
+45 minutes of cardio activity which can be brisk walking, jogging, cycling, or swimming are recommended workouts.
+Furthermore, recreational sports like playing tennis or cricket are some of the fun activities to do and engaging in exercise.

-Sum Up: although we explored that diabetes is predisposed due to hidden environmental and genetic factors, lifestyle changes are required to delay diabetes onset.
-Simple measures like regular screening, healthy diet, and exercise and stress management are preliminary prevention techniques to preventing type 2 diabetes.
+Although we explored that diabetes is predisposed due to hidden environmental and genetic factors, lifestyle changes are required to delay diabetes onset.
+Simple measures like regular screening, a healthy diet, exercise, and stress management are preliminary prevention techniques to preventing type 2 diabetes.